efugier/smartcat/README.md

 - by default lives at `$HOME/.config/smartcat`
 - the directory can be set using the `SMARTCAT_CONFIG_PATH` environement variable
 - use `#[<input>]` as the placeholder for input when writing prompts
+- the default model is `gpt-4` but I recommend trying the latest ones and see which one works best for you.
+I currently use `gpt-4-1106-preview`.

 Two files are used: